openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 Note over V: Volume shared between the extractor<br>and the exporter containers EXP->>IRE: Open a new TCP connection
-IRE->>V: create a /data/out-${timestamp} dir to collect all fingerprints output IRE->>IRE: call /crictl ps to list all containers runnnin on the worker node<br>and get their pod name and namespaces loop For each running container
+IRE->>V: create a /data/out-${timestamp} dir to collect all fingerprints output IRE->>IRE: call /crictl ps to list all containers runnning on the worker node<br>and get their pod name and namespaces loop For each running container
     IRE->>IRE: Call /crictl inspect to get the root PID of the container IRE->>IRE: Get process info from /proc (name, cmd-line, env)